wp-plugins/livecareer-affiliate/readme.txt

 = Affiliate =

 Sign up for an affiliate account at [https://affiliate.livecareer.com/affiliate/affiliateindex.aspx](https://affiliate.livecareer.com/affiliate/affiliateindex.aspx "LiveCareer Affiliate Signup").
-Then just enter your affiliate ID on the plug-in setting screen to start making money from traffic right away.
+Then just enter your affiliate ID on the plugin setting screen to start making money from traffic right away.
 Absolutely no coding knowledge needed!

 == Installation ==

-After downloading, you can install the LiveCareer Affiliate plugin either using your Wordpress dashboard or via FTP.
+After downloading, you can install the LiveCareer Affiliate Resume Plugin either using your Wordpress dashboard or via FTP.

 = Installing from your WordPress dashboard =